kneshio/summer2024/blog.md

 Update 1:
 - Was able to run N00MKRAD's implementations of Real-ESRGAN that are specifically trained on real world images.
 Will continue updating on results but it seems to not be much of a difference
 - Polaris and the GPU node is unable to connect to the internet, so I am unable to import any packages using pip commands.
 Will continue to use Colab for now until it is fixed.

+Final Update:
+- There did not seem to be much of a difference between other implementations of Real-ESRGAN trained on real world images with the results I showed last week.
+Maybe an improved GPU could have an improvement but highly doubt it
+- Started looking into Polaris, since Dario taught me how to import files into Polaris using Containers.
+Seems like I need to study Docker for tomorrow.